qutip/qutip/doc/installation.rst

 The directory where the distutils.cfg file should be placed might be different if you have installed the Python environment in a different location than in the example above.

-4. Obtain the QuTiP source code and installed it following the instructions given above.
+4. Obtain the QuTiP source code and install it following the instructions given above.

 .. note::